|Address||Contact Information||Other Information|

 advance with 72 hours notice.
 Call Kathy Ball at

 Kayak/Canoe rental and concession provided by CalusaBlueway Outfitters & Gift Shop -239-481-4600.

 Manatee Park is a non-captive warm water refuge for the Florida Manatee.
-Optimum viewing times are between the months of November and March, primarily January and February when the gulf temperature is below 68F.
+Optimum viewing months are late December, January and Febuary when the gulf temperature is below 68F.
 Manatees are generally not present during the warm summer months.
 Current Gulf temperature may be found at SCCF Recon.

 The park has an extensive butterfly garden, and is a demonstration landscape for the Florida Yards and Neighborhoods (FYN) program.
 Birds and other wildlife can be found throughout the park.